 - Past-Year Access.
-Once you import your past-year return from another tax preparation service, you can access it at any time.
-You can also access previously imported returns, as well as returns completed through eSmart, for up to five years.
+Once you import your past-year return from another tax preparation service, you can access it at any time throughout the tax season.

 - W-2 Importing.
 If your employer provides electronic W-2s, you can upload yours directly to your eSmart account.
 This saves time compared to manually entering all the information from a paper version.